 Goddess Braid Headband

 Treat your goddess halo like an actual headband.
-It’s the perfect way to add in your favorite flowers as a natural accessory.
+Keep it simple with hoops, or you can even add in your favorite flowers as a natural accessory.

 We’re in love with this shoulder-length goddess braid style.
-The multicolored beads definitely take it up a notch as well.
+The multicolored beads take it up a notch, as well.

-If you really dig fashion colors, you might want to try out a nice cobalt blue.
-Go for a Rapunzel length if you like a little drama.
+If you dig fashion colors, you might want to embrace a nice cobalt blue.
+Try an updo if you like a little drama.

 Add some texture to your braided goddess pigtails by leaving your hair in voluminous waterfall curls.
-If you need help, don’t be afraid to whip out a curling wand, iron or roller.
+If your curls could use a boost to be this bouncy, don’t be afraid to whip out a curling wand, iron, or roller.

 Goddess Box Braids

 Are you experimental with your colors?
-Then you’ll love this purple and gray goddess braid ponytail.
+You’ll love this purple and gray goddess braid ponytail.

 Fauxhawks always provide an edge, and this one is no different.
-Check out this intricate pattern and statement goddess braid.
-We’re sure you’ll save this look for a future braid appointment.
+Check out this intricate set of braids—we’re sure you’ll save this look for a future appointment.

-They say a deep shade like burgundy symbolizes wealth, power and ambition.
-That’s why it pairs so perfectly with adorned goddess braids.
+They say a deep shade like burgundy symbolizes wealth, power, and ambition.
+That’s why it pairs so well with adorned goddess braids.